jacques-jd/card-depth.js/README.md

 `no-height`: takes no value.
 It is a flag indicating to not apply the default height of 100px to this card.

-`no-material-border`: takes no value.
-It is a flag indicating to not apply the default bottom-border of solid 1px #AAA.
+`no-border-radius`: takes no value.
+It is a flag indicating to not apply the default border-radius of 2px.